 Prerequisite - Software Testing | Basics

-Black box testing can be done in following ways:
+Black box testing can be done in the following ways:

-1. Syntax Driven Testing – This type of testing is applied to systems that can be syntactically represented by some language.
-For example- compilers, language that can be represented by context free grammar.
+1. Syntax-Driven Testing – This type of testing is applied to systems that can be syntactically represented by some language.
+For example, language can be represented by context-free grammar.
 In this, the test cases are generated so that each grammar rule is used at least once.

-2. Equivalence partitioning – It is often seen that many type of inputs work similarly so instead of giving all of them separately we can group them together and test only one input of each group.
-The idea is to partition the input domain of the system into a number of equivalence classes such that each member of class works in a similar way, i.e., if a test case in one class results in some error, other members of class would also result into same error.
+2. Equivalence partitioning – It is often seen that many types of inputs work similarly so instead of giving all of them separately we can group them and test only one input of each group.
+The idea is to partition the input domain of the system into several equivalence classes such that each member of the class works similarly, i.e., if a test case in one class results in some error, other members of the class would also result in the same error.

 The technique involves two steps:

-- Whole number which is a perfect square-output will be an integer.
+- The whole number which is a perfect square-output will be an integer.

-- Whole number which is not a perfect square-output will be decimal number.
+- The entire number which is not a perfect square-output will be a decimal number.